 Research

+We study how people experience their social world and how their social world shapes their cognitions, emotions, behavior, and life outcomes.
 Our research relies on a variety of methodological approaches, including cross-national survey data, longitudinal and intensive longitudinal studies, online and lab experiments, dyadic and round-robin designs, text analysis and computational social science methods.

-Research programs
+Research topics

 Social and Personal Relationships